merenlab/merenlab.org/vocabulary.md

 ### Collection

 A virtual construct to store bins of items in an anvi'o profile database.
 Each collection contains one or more bins, and each bin contains one or more items.
-These items can be gene clusters, contigs, or ther things depending on the display mode.
+These items can be gene clusters, contigs, or other things depending on the display mode.

 ### Single-codon variant (SCV)